railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

    description, price, quantity, lead time, taxes.
    In that case Open ERP won't generate a delivery note because the product isn't held in stock.

 When all of the products are entered, you can print the quotation and send it to the customer.
-To do this, click on the report to the right *Quotation / Order*.
+To do this, click on the report :guilabel:`Quotation / Order` to the right.
 Open ERP then opens the quotation in PDF to enable to you to see it before printing.

 .. figure:: images/sale_print.png
    :align: center